-4.0 REAGENTS AND MATERIALS PROVIDED
+4.0 REAGENTS

-Materials Provided:

-A. C-Peptide Calibrators - 2 ml/vial (Lyophilized) - Icons A-F

-Six (6) vials of references for C-Peptide antigen at levels of 0(A), 0.2(B), 1.0(C), 2.0(D), 5.0(E), and 10.0(F) ng/ml.
-Reconstitute each vial with 2.0ml of distilled or deionized water.
-The reconstituted calibrators should be assayed immediately and can be stored for 8 hours at 2-8°C, then discarded.
-In order to store for a longer period of time, aliquot the reconstituted calibrators in cryo vials and store at -20°C for up to 30 days.
-Single use only.
-A preservative has been
+- Materials Provided: - A. C-Pep/Ins Calibrators 2ml/vial (Dried) Icons A-F - Six (6) vials of references for Insulin and C-Peptide antigens at levels of 0(A), 5(B), 25(C), 50(D), 100(E), and 300(F) μIU/mI for Insulin and 0(A), 0.2(B), 1.0(C), 2.0(D), 5.0(E), and 10.0(F) ng/ml for C-Peptide.
+Reconstitute each vial with 2ml of distilled or deionized water

+For C-Peptide, the assay should be performed immediately; reconstituted vials can be stored at 2-8°C for 8 hours then discarded.
+For Insulin, the reconstituted calibrators are stable for 3 days when stored at 2-8°C. In order to store for a longer period of time aliquot the reconstituted calibrators in crvo vials and store at -20°C. DO NOT FREEZE THAW MORE THAN ONCE.
-Note: The calibrators, human serum based, were calibrated using a reference preparation, which was assayed against the WHO 1st IRR 84/510.

-B. C-Peptide Enzyme Reagent - 13ml/vial - Icon

-One (1) vial containing enzyme labeled affinity purified monoclonal mouse antibody, biotinylated monoclonal mouse IgG in buffer, dye, and preservative.
-Store at 2-8°C.

-C. Streptavidin Plate - 96 wells - Icon ↓

-One 96-well microplate coated with streptavidin and packaged in an aluminum bag with a drying agent.
-Store at 2-8°C.

-D. Wash Solution Concentrate - 20 ml/vial - Icon

-One (1) vial containing a surfactant in buffered saline.
 A preservative has been added.
-Store at 2-8°C.

-E. Substrate A - 7.0ml/vial - Icon S

-One (1) vial containing tetramethylbenzidine (TMB) in buffer.
-Store at 2-8°C.

-F. Substrate B - 7.0ml/vial - Icon SB

-One (1) vial containing hydrogen peroxide (H2O2) in buffer.
-Store at 2-8°C.

-G. Stop Solution - 8.0ml/vial - Icon

-One (1) vial containing a strong acid (1N HCl).
-Store at 2-8°C.

-H. Product Instructions.
+- Note: The human serum-based calibrators were calibrated using a reference preparation, assayed against the WHO 1st IRP 66/304 for Insulin and WHO 1st IRP 84/510 for C-Peptide. - B. Insulin Enzyme Reagent 13ml/vial Icon 🖲 One (1) vial containing enzyme labeled affinity purified monoclonal mouse x-insulin IgG, biotinvlated monoclonal mouse x-insulin IgG in buffer, dye and preservative.
+Store at 2-8°C - C. C-Peptide Enzyme Reagent 13ml/vial Icon 🖲 One (1) vial containing enzyme labeled affinity purified monoclonal mouse antibody, biotinylated monoclonal mouse IgG in buffer, dye, and preservative.
+Store at 2-8°C. - D. Streptavidin Coated Plate 96 wells Icon ↓ One 96-well microplate coated with streptavidin and packaged in an aluminum bag with a drying agent.
+Store at 2-8°C. - E. Wash Solution Concentrate 20ml/vial Icon 🌢 One (1) vial containing a surfactant in phosphate buffered saline.
+A preservative has been added.
+Store at 2-8°C. - F. Substrate A 7ml/vial Icon SA One (1) vial containing tetramethylbenzidine (TMB) in buffer.
+Store at 2-8°C. See "Reagent Preparation." - G. Substrate B 7ml/vial Icon SB One (1) vial containing hydrogen peroxide (H2O2) in buffer. - Store at 2-8°C. See "Reagent Preparation."
+H. Stop Solution - 8ml/vial - Icon 📟 - One (1) vial containing a strong acid (1N HCl).
+Store at 2-8°C I. Product Instructions

 Note 1: Do not use reagents beyond the kit expiration date.
-Note 2: Avoid extended exposure to heat and light.
-Opened reagents are stable for sixty (60) days when stored at 2-8°C. Kit and component stability are identified on label.
-Note 3: Above reagents are for a single 96-well microplate
+Note 2: Opened reagents are stable for sixty (60) days when stored at 2-8°C except for calibrators.

+Note 3: Above reagents are for a single 96-well microplate.
+For other kit configurations, refer to the chart at the end of the instructions.